pulsar-edit/documentation/docs/infrastructure/scoped-settings.md

 :::

-Let's revisit our example using these methods:
+Let’s revisit our example using these methods:

 ```js
 const editor = atom.workspace.getActiveTextEditor();